1994 Pacific typhoon season: Tropical Depression 04W (Deling)

-Severe Tropical Storm Russ (Emang)
+Tropical Storm Russ (Emang)

 Tropical Storm Russ was one of just three storms to cause the Hong Kong Observatory to raise Tropical Cyclone Signal #3 in the 1994 season.
 Russ was first spotted on June 2, about 140 km east of Hainan Island as a tropical disturbance.
 Deep convection over the circulation center soon improved, and the Hong Kong Observatory had declared it a tropical depression on June 3 when it was located about 290 km south of Hong Kong.

 The system initially moved east to northeast while slowly strengthening.
 Russ became a tropical storm on the evening of June 4, passing just south of Dongsha that night.
 PAGASA then named the system Emang, shortly before it made a clockwise loop and started to move back towards the west-southwest, intensifying.
 Russ made landfall on June 8 on the northeastern Luichow Peninsula, and weakened inland.
 The extratropical remnants continued east-northeast toward Japan before dissipating.

 The maximum wind gust in Hong Kong was reported at Tai Mo Shan, where a gust to 56 kn was recorded on June 7.
 Maximum daily rainfall in the territory was recorded at Yuen Long on June 8, when 41.0 mm was reported.
 Russ killed at least 74 people in Hainan, Guangdong and Guangxi Provinces and injured another 726 people.
 16 others were reported missing.
 702,430 hectare of farmland in the three provinces were destroyed by floods from Russ.
 Around 725,000 houses were destroyed.
 Total damage was estimated at 6.3 billion RMB (1994 RMB), or $727.5 million (1994 USD).